-Dr. Ueta is an associate professor in the Department of Physics and Astronomy.
-His research interests include
+Dr. Ueta is an associate professor and an observational astronomer/astrophysicist in the Department of Physics and Astronomy.
+His research interests revolve around stellar mass loss - one of the remaining missing pieces in our understanding of the stellar evolution - because

 (1) stellar evolution: particularly looking into the late stages of evolution from the Red Giant to the Planetary Nebula phases involving mass loss processes